MOTION MODELLING & ANALYSIS GROUP

 Illustration of bias in brain segmentation models on black and white females.

-We also investigated the potential for bias in the brain MR segmentation task.
+We investigated the potential for bias in the brain MR segmentation task.
 We systematically varied the level of protected group imbalance in the training set of a FastSurfer segmentation model and observed both sex and race bias in the resulting model performance.
 The bias was localised to specific regions of the brain and was stronger for race (white vs black) than sex.

 Publications: